Russia extends jailing of Pussy Riot activists

 The Pussy Riot hearing on Friday took place in the same court where Khodorkovsky's second trial was held.

-Outside, Orthodox Church faithful mingled warily with Pussy Riot backers, some of whom wore T-shirts emblazoned with the band's trademark brightly coloured balaclavas.
+Outside, Orthodox Church faithful mingled warily with Pussy Riot backers, some of whom wore T-shirts emblazoned with the band's trademark brightly colored balaclavas.

 A church activist read Bible passages out loud, while one of the women's supporters unfurled a banner saying: "Throw Putin Out!", raising chants of "Freedom!
 Freedom!" before he was detained.